|06 Oct - 13 Oct||15 Jun - 22 Jun|

 June departure: This morning visit Capriana Monastery, located some 30 miles west of Chisinau.
 Founded in 1439 – it was closed and fell into dilapidation, and reopened again in 1989 becoming a symbol of national revival.
 Enjoy a traditional lunch in Gio Wine restaurant.

 October departure: This morning visit Churchi Monastery, before continuing to Orheiul Vechi - a unique 13th century.
 Enjoy a delicious lunch with some home-made wine in a rural pension.

-This afternoon enjoy an excursion to Cricova Wine Cellars, one of Moldova’s most popular wineries, housing a huge collection of exclusive wines.(B,L)
+In the afternoon on both departures enjoy an excursion to Cricova Wine Cellars, one of Moldova’s most popular wineries, housing a huge collection of exclusive wines.(B,L)

 Drive to the south of the country and explore the Gagauzia region, an area of three towns and more than 20 villages scattered throughout the three districts of Comrat, Cedar-Linga and Vulcanesti.
 Enjoy a sightseeing tour of the capital Gaguzia- Comrat, visit the National Gagauz History and Ethnographic Museum and after lunch, visit a stud farm in Ceadir-Lunga where thoroughbred racehorses are bred.
 Return to Chisinau.
 (B,L)